bensmithett/tropical/app/layouts/README.md

 - Tags for your `<head>`
 - "Wrapper" divs, or a shared header, footer or sidebar

 Unlike Rails, you don't need to directly template your layout's `html`, `head` or `body` tags.
-Instead, manage those tags with `Helmet` and the San Blas prerender function will put everything in the right place in the final rendered HTML document.
+Instead, manage those tags with `Helmet` and the Tropical prerender function will put everything in the right place in the final rendered HTML document.

 ## Layout props